LyudmilaKostanyan/Priority-Inversion/README.md

 The fix was to add **priority inheritance**: when a high-priority thread is blocked waiting for a lock held by a lower-priority thread, the low-priority thread is temporarily *boosted* to the high priority so it can release the resource quickly.

+#### Mars Pathfinder Hardware and Scheduling Constraints

+The Mars Pathfinder lander used a single-core, single-threaded IBM RISC 601 processor running at 20 MHz, with only 128 MB of RAM and a real-time operating system (VxWorks).
+All onboard software tasks had to share this single CPU, and there was no hardware support for simultaneous multi-threading or multiple cores.
+As a result, if a lower-priority task held a resource needed by a higher-priority task, and a medium-priority task kept the CPU busy, the high-priority task could be blocked for long periods—leading to missed deadlines, system resets, and loss of scientific data.
+This unique combination of limited hardware and real-time constraints made the priority inversion bug especially dangerous on Mars Pathfinder.

 ---

 ## What Does This Project Demonstrate?